 After much anticipation, the day came and the guests of the Food Lovers' Tour in Puglia have arrived!
-They enjoyed a relaxing travel day at what will be our home for the next 9 days, Masseria Provenzani.
+They enjoyed a relaxing travel day at the masseria.
 We had a poolside lunch and time to lounge by the pool and/or wander around the grounds of the masseria.
 Their official welcome came as we kicked off the tour with a private oil and pate tasting from Azienda Taurino and a dinner of typical Salentine dishes.

 Dinner included traditional Pugliese dishes: Orecchiette, Fava bean puree with chicory, Fagioli with tuna and onions in agrodolce, focaccia Salentina, potato salad with tomato and basil, and grilled eggplant

 The first full day of the tour started off with our group going crazy over a behind-the-scenes gelato-making and tasting demonstration at Gelateria Tentazioni in Lecce.
 Chef Antonio, who has been making gelato for 35 years, opened up his kitchen to us and gave us a look at how they make gelato and sorbetto in Italy.
 Antonio also shared his recipe for one of his latest gelato creations: a vincotto sorbetto.
 We sampled chocolate, pistachio, hazelnut, vincotto, fior di latte and another creation from Antonio called the Fiesta.
 Inspired by many popular candy bars in Italy, Antonio made the Fiesta and other gelato bars using gelato flavor combinations similar to the candy bars.
 The Fiesta is a pairing of chocolate and orange.
 I don’t think I’ve ever seen a group of grown ups get so excited.
 There were squeals, ooohs, aaahhs, and moans of satisfaction with every spoonful of gelato we tasted.